Skip to Content

 DIY Kitchen Island with Industrial bar eating area and industrial bar stools in modern industrial farmhouse kitchen.

-The 6 x 7-foot island is filled with vintage amber bottles for a fall vignette in the center.
+The 6 x 7-foot island center is filled with vintage amber bottles for a fall vignette.
 This also allows plenty of workspaces to remain around the ends of the island.

 Vintage Amber Bottles create a unique vignette on DIY Kitchen Island in Farmhouse Kitchen Home Tour